osg-htc/docs/docs/release/yum-basics.md

     :::console
     # 1. Find the exact path
-    user@host $ which srm-ls
+    user@host $ which osg-cert-request
-    /usr/bin/srm-ls
+    /usr/bin/osg-cert-request

     # 2. Ask rpm what package it is part of:
-    user@host $ rpm -q --file /usr/bin/srm-ls
+    user@host $ rpm -q --file /usr/bin/osg-cert-request
-    bestman2-client-2.2.0-14.osg.el5.noarch
+    osg-pki-tools-3.5.2-2.osg36.el9.noarch

 If you want to know what other things are in a package--perhaps the other available tools or configuration files--you can do that as well:

     :::console
-    user@host $ rpm -ql bestman2-client
+    user@host $ rpm -ql osg-pki-tools
-    /etc/bestman2/conf/bestman2.rc
-    /etc/bestman2/conf/bestman2.rc.samples
-    /etc/bestman2/conf/srmclient.conf
-    /etc/sysconfig/bestman2
-    /usr/bin/srm-copy
-    /usr/bin/srm-copy-status
-    /usr/bin/srm-extendfilelifetime
-    /usr/bin/srm-ls
-    /usr/bin/srm-ls-status
+    /usr/bin/osg-cert-request
+    /usr/bin/osg-incommon-cert-request
+    /usr/lib/python3.9/site-packages/osgpkitools
+    /usr/lib/python3.9/site-packages/osgpkitools/ExceptionDefinitions.py
+    /usr/lib/python3.9/site-packages/osgpkitools/__init__.py
     ... output trimmed ...

 What else does a package install?
 ---------------------------------

 Sometimes you need to understand what other software is installed by a package.
 This can be particularly useful for understanding *meta-packages*, which are packages such as the `osg-wn-client` (worker node client) that contain nothing by themselves but only depend on other RPMs.
 To do this, use the `--requires` option to rpm.
-For example, you can see that the worker node client (as of OSG 3.1.8 in early September, 2012) will install `curl`, `uberftp`, `lcg-utils`, and a dozen or so other packages.
+For example, you can see that the worker node client (as of OSG 3.6.0 in early June, 2023) will install `curl`, `uberftp`, `wget`, and a dozen or so other packages.

     :::console
     user@host $ rpm -q --requires osg-wn-client
     /usr/bin/curl
-    /usr/bin/dccp
     /usr/bin/ldapsearch
-    /usr/bin/uberftp
     /usr/bin/wget
-    bestman2-client
+    /usr/bin/xrdcp
-    config(osg-wn-client) = 3.0.0-16.osg.el5
+    config(osg-wn-client) = 3.6-6.osg36.el9
-    dcache-srmclient
-    dcap-tunnel-gsi
-    edg-gridftp-client
     fetch-crl
-    glite-fts-client
-    globus-gass-copy-progs
+    gfal2
+    gfal2-plugin-file
+    gfal2-plugin-http
+    gfal2-plugin-xrootd
-    grid-certificates
+    grid-certificates >= 7
-    java-1.6.0-sun-compat
-    lcg-utils
-    lfc-client
-    lfc-python
-    myproxy
     osg-system-profiler
-    osg-version
+    python3-gfal2-util
     rpmlib(CompressedFileNames) <= 3.0.4-1
+    rpmlib(FileDigests) <= 4.6.0-1
     rpmlib(PayloadFilesHavePrefix) <= 4.0-1
+    rpmlib(PayloadIsZstd) <= 5.4.18-1
+    stashcp
     vo-client
+    voms-clients-cpp

 Finding RPM Packages
 --------------------